Buliisa District

 Buliisa District is a district in Western Uganda.
 As with most Ugandan districts, Buliisa District is named after its "main town" Buliisa, where the district headquarters are located.

-Bugungu has 6 sub counties Kigwera, Ngwedo, Buliisa, Butiaba, Kihungya, and Biiso and 3 town councils (Buliisa, Butiaba and Biiso).
+Bugungu has 6 sub counties: Kigwera, Ngwedo, Buliisa, Butiaba, Kihungya, and Biiso.
+It also contain 3 town councils: Buliisa, Butiaba and Biiso.

 Location

 Buliisa District is bordered by Pakwach District to the northwest, Nwoya District to the northeast, Masindi District to the east, Hoima District to the south and the Democratic Republic of the Congo, across Lake Albert, to the west.
 The 'main town' in the district, Buliisa, is located approximately 100 km, by road, northwest of Masindi, the nearest large town.
 Buliisa Town is approximately 91 km, by road, north of Hoima, the largest city in the Bunyoro sub-region.

 Overview

 Buliisa District was created in 2006 by the Ugandan Parliament.
 Prior to that, Buliisa District was part of Masindi District.
 The district is primarily rural and most people in the district are either pastoralists, fisherpeople or subsistence agriculturalists.
 The district is part of Bunyoro sub-region, which is coterminous with Bunyoro Kingdom.
 As of October 2020, the districts that comprise Bunyoro Kingdom include: 1.
 Buliisa District 2.
 Masindi District 3.
 Kiryandongo District 4.
 Hoima District 5.
 Kikuube District 6.
 Kakumiro District 7.
 Kibaale District and 8.
 Kagadi District.